From crash mats to Glasgow - Karmakar keeps flying high

 But as the first Indian to qualify for an apparatus final at a global championships, Karmakar knows she has to pull off something spectacular if she wants the world to take notice.

-"My coach (Bisweshwar Nandi) was frightened when I first started doing the vault because he thought I could break my neck or end up dead but I was eager to try and push the boundaries," Karmakar, who hails from Agartala, told Reuters in an interview in her native Bengali.
+"My coach (Bisweshwar Nandi) was frightened when I first started doing the vault because he thought I could break my neck or end up dead but I was eager to try and push the boundaries," Karmakar, who hails from Agartala in north-east India, told Reuters in an interview in her native Bengali.

 "Sir (Nandi) even got a telling off from the team’s foreign coach for allowing me to perform this vault because it was too risky.
 But my coach and I felt we had to take some risks if we wanted to compete with the best."